 Highest Closing Price means the highest closing price for shares of Substitute Common Stock within the six-month period immediately preceding the date the Substitute Option Holder gives notice of the required repurchase of the Substitute Option or the Substitute Share Owner gives notice of the required repurchase of the Substitute Shares, as applicable.

-Applicable Credit Rating For any long-term deposit or security, a credit rating of "AAA" in the case of S&P or "Aaa" in the case of Xxxxx'x.
-For any short-term deposit or security, a rating of "A-l+" in the case of S&P or "P-1" in the case of Xxxxx'x.
+Applicable Credit Rating For any long-term deposit or security, a credit rating of AAA in the case of S&P or Aaa in the case of Moody’s (or with respect to investments in money market funds, a credit rating of “AAAm” or “AAAm-G” in the case of S&P and the highest rating given by Moody’s for money market funds in the case of Moody’s).
+For any short-term deposit or security, or a rating of A-l+ in the case of S&P or Prime-1 in the case of Moody’s.

 Significance Percentage With respect to any Distribution Date, and in accordance with Item 1115 of Regulation AB, shall be a percentage equal to the Significance Estimate divided by the aggregate outstanding Certificate Principal Balance of the Certificates, prior to the distribution of the Principal Distribution Amount on such Distribution Date.